-Listening to the song Second Chances in my earbuds today as I shoveled out from storm Stella, I noticed this line for the first time.
+Listening to the song Second Chances in my earbuds today as I shoveled out from a snowstorm, I noticed this line for the first time.
 I thought yeah, how true.
 We all mess up sometimes, especially with the people who mean the most to us.
-In fact, it’s one of the ways we learn, evolve, and also develop a better understanding for those times when OTHER people make mistakes that hurt or upset us.
-(Excepting, of course, domestic violence or other forms of abuse from which we need to protect ourselves.)
+In fact, it’s one of the ways we learn, evolve, and develop empathy.
 With the people we love and care about, we generally give each other second chances.
-And sometimes third and fourth chances, on up.
-Hopefully, we communicate in healthy ways about what bothers us and work on these concerns together.
-At the same time, we learn to live with certain traits or behaviors that irk us; because on balance, it’s worth all the good stuff.
-If we’re being honest, our loved ones do the same for us.
+Sometimes even third and fourth chances.
+Hopefully, we communicate in healthy ways and work on our issues together.
+At the same time, we learn to live with certain traits or behaviors that annoy us.
+Because on balance, it’s worth it.
+And hopefully, our loved ones do the same for us.
 If they didn’t, if we didn’t…well, like Gregory says: we’d all be alone.

 At first, my mother and I stumbled along together.
 Clumsy with emotions, we both tried to live with this newly acknowledged truth, and we both made mistakes.
 It was messy and real, at least it seemed that way.
 But over time, my frustration grew as my mom and others in the family seemed to brush the abuse under the rug, to silence the expression of my needs and feelings, and – as I stuck to my stances – to ostracize me from family events.
 There were periods of time when it seemed impossible and so I stayed away.

 I’m all for second chances.
 But they weren’t enough for me and my family.
 There was only so much I could live with.
-The acceptance of my brother’s hurtful treatment toward me, the refusal to protect minors from adults in the family with abusive histories, the secrets, and invitations that were kept from me, and the eventual, low-grade hostility I perceived were more than I was willing to bear.
+The acceptance of my abuser’s treatment toward me, the refusal to protect minors from adults in the family with abusive histories, the secrets, and invitations that were kept from me, and the eventual, hostility were more than I was willing to bear.

-Finally, I walked away – with crushing sadness, but also relief.
+Finally, I walked away – with crushing sadness, but also a sense of relief.